conan1iu/webscraping/README.md

 <br>

-- Some areas of code can be refined - I look forward to improving my best practices further as I gain more experience.
+- Some code can be optimised further - I look forward to improving my best practices as I gain more professional experience.
 If I had more time here, I would:

+  - Implement parallel processes to improve efficiency and scalability, i.e., open up 5 browsers at once to scrape 5 stocks at a time rather than one at a time

+  - Figure out a way to store all the headless browsers used in the error handling by Selenium, so once the Excel file comes out I can resolve all comments one by one without having to search for all the stocks again
   - Implement Python classes to improve functionality
-  - Segregate different parts of the functions to improve code reuseability
+  - Segregate different parts of the big loop to improve code reuseability
+  - Create initiator functions to reduce repeated lines of code
-  - Implement better treatment of edge cases in error handling for compatability, simplicity and further error risk management
+  - Implement better treatment of edge cases in error handling for compatability, simplicity and further error risk management (e.g. replace "." with "-" in tickers throwing up an error)
   - Make code more readable

 <br>

 - I would future proof this project and upcoming projects by:

-  - Moving code to cloud computing so it can run remotely as running the program takes a while
+  - Moving code to cloud computing so it can run remotely as running the program takes a while (moving to cloud would help with parallel processing as well)

   - Starting projects from Github so full commit histories are visible

 <br>